SQMah/ai-blocks-admin/README.md

     AUTH0_API_BASE_URL='https://{Auth0 m2m app domain}/api/v2/'
     AUTH0_DB_CONNECTION_ID = database identifier of Username-Password-Authentication

-    SMTP_SERVER = addr of stmp connection
-    SMTP_USER = username of smtp account
-    SMTP_PASSWORD = password of smtp pasword
+    # OAuth
+    SENDER_MAIL = mail address of the OAuth a/c
+    OAUTH_CLIENT_ID = OAuth Client ID
+    OAUTH_CLIENT_SECRET= OAuth Client Secret
+    OAUTH_REDIRECT_URL= OAuth redirect URl, usually "https://developers.google.com/oauthplayground"
+    OAUTH_REFRESH_TOKEN= OAuth refresh token"1//04oP7X2DVPRyvCgYIARAAGAQSNwF-L9IrjpxZVOu3IfVs125zhl6kbnMGuuQXjuo16rOfKbMkoEPq1322Q_ovz5mSbhu10far1pY"

+    #DynamoDb
+    DYNAMODB_REGION = aws region, e.g.  ap-northeast-1
+    AWS_ACCESS_KEY_ID= Access key ID of IAM user AWS_SECRET_ACCESS_KEY= Access secret key of IAM user

+    CLASS_TABLE_NAME = table name of the class table in DynamoDB

+    #Configurated for require admin user to access api, default to be True if not set
+    REQUIRE_ADMIN = TRUE/FALSE
     ```
 - install dependences
     ```bash
     npm install
     ```
 - In src/models/auth0_schemas, update the variable `roleMapping` by the correct role id in the Auth0 dash board
-- Requries for admin user is on by default, you can either create an a/c and assign it to admin role in the Auth0 dash board, or the admin check can be turned off in `src/pages/api/users.ts` by setting `requireAdminCheck` to `false`
+- Requries for admin user is on by default, you can either create an a/c and assign it to admin role in the Auth0 dash board, or the admin check can be turned off in `.env.local` by setting `REQUIRE_ADMIN` to `FALSE` (default `TRUE`)
 - Start for development
     ```bash
     npm run dev